 Doris Frick, Embassy of the Principality of Liechtenstein

-Doris Frick has been Liechtenstein's Ambassador in Bern for many years and manages over 110 agreements between her country and Switzerland.
-Find out why she is particularly looking forward to 2023 and what she is keen to experience in Bern for a second time.
+Doris Frick has served as Liechtenstein's ambassador in Bern for many years, overseeing more than 110 agreements between the two countries.
+Discover why she is especially looking forward to 2023 — and what experience in Bern she is eager to enjoy for a second time.

 Article published in the infoletter May 2022.